NowellPhelps/NowellPhelps.github.io/README.md

-# theorashid.github.io
+# nowellphelps.github.io
-I wanted a site that was much quicker than all the hugo templates.
-And much less code – better for the environment and all that.
+This site is adapted from the lovely site of [Theo Rashid](theorashid.github.io), which was in turn inspired by [hundredrabbits/100r.co](100r.co).
 Site generated using [Mizi](https://github.com/abstractxan/Mizi).
-Inspired by [hundredrabbits/100r.co](100r.co).

 ## run
 - Update `src/config.conf` for webpages